swcarpentry/DEPRECATED-boot-camps/python/dont_repeat_yourself/Readme.md

 -   On line 4, we compute the product of the elements just to make this more interesting.

--   On line 5, we use the `del` keyword to remove the first element of the list, shifting every element down one.
+-   On line 5, we use list.pop() to remove the first element of the list, shifting every element down one.
+    Let's verify this with sequence.pop?

 **Watch Out**